How Digital Transformations Succeed

 What Is Digital Transformation?

 The computerization and digitization of processes is nothing new, but digital transformation is more critical now than ever.
-Businesses have to embrace digital methodologies to remain relevant; two-thirds of CEOs globally will pivot their strategies toward digital transformations by the end of 2019.
+Businesses have to embrace digital methodologies to remain relevant; and senior executives continue to list digital transformation among their top business concerns.

 Definitions vary, but for the purpose of this article, we’ll define digital transformation as follows: